-In addition to this consortium, there is a parallel program based at the Fire Department of New York (FDNY) Bureau of Health Services, also supported by the federal government through NIOSH.
-This program has provided medical examinations to over 15,000 New York City firefighters and paramedics.
-The FDNY and
+In addition to this consortium, there is a parallel program based at the Fire De-partment of New York (FDNY) Bureau of Health Services, also supported by the federal government through NIOSH.
+This program has provided medical examina-tions to over 15,000 New York City firefighters and paramedics.
+The FDNY and Mount Sinai programs collaborate closely and use closely similar protocols for moni-toring the health of 9/11 responders.
+A great strength of the FDNY program is that it had collected extensive baseline data on the health of each firefighter and para-medic through a periodic medical examination program that long predated September, 2001.
+Nearly all of what we know today about the health effects of the attacks on the

-Nearly all of what we know today about the health effects of the attacks on the WTC has been learned through these medical programs that were developed in Centers of Excellence funded by the federal government.
+WTC has been learned through these medical programs that were developed in Cen-ters of Excellence funded by the federal government.